backnotprop/prompt-tower/README.md

 ## Release Notes

-This is the first release, please submit issues!
+These are very early releases, please submit issues!

 ### 0.1.0

 Initial release

-### 0.1.7
+### 0.1.9

 - **New Feature: Batch File Selection for Prompt Creation**
   - Quickly select multiple files or folders with single clicks for prompt creation.